chrischoy/pytorch-custom-cuda-tutorial/README.md

 # Pytorch CUDA Foreign Function Interface Tutorial

-This repository contains a tutorial code for making a Pytorch CUDA FFI.
+This repository contains a tutorial code for making a custom CUDA function for pytorch.
 The code is based on the pytorch [C extension example](https://github.com/pytorch/extension-ffi).

 In this repository, we will build a simple CUDA based broadcasting sum